 Ten students from the junior nursing class traveled to the Yucatan region of Mexico over spring break with Associate Professor, Dr. Linda Johanson for a study abroad experience.
 The purpose of the trip was to enhance cultural awareness, compare and contrast the healthcare system of Mexico with that of the USA, and to perform service work.
 Students toured various health care facilities and the University of Yucatan School of Nursing, participated in cultural events such as Carnival and markets, took a walking tour of the capital of the Yucatan state, Merida, and visited various cultural sites such as Chichen-Itza and Tulum.
 They were able to spent two days in the Mayan villages where they provided care in the rural clinic and went on home visits.
 They engaged in preparatory activities for several months ahead of the trip collecting clothing, school supplies, and hygiene items to distribute in the orphanage, nursing home, village school, and hospitals they visited.

-(The photos are the students at the Red Cross public hospital, the orphanage in Merida, Hogares Juveniles, and passing out gifts to the children in the Mayan village of San Francisco.)
+(The photos are the students at the Red Cross public hospital, the orphanage in Merida, Hogares Juveniles, and the 2014 students who visited the Yucatan.)

 Department of Nursing

 Edwin Duncan, Suite 318

 Dr. Linda Johanson

 johansonls [at] appstate [dot] edu